pippinbarr/cart253-2019/modules/core-variables-and-change/core-variables-and-change.md

 Notice how we can

 - Understand the code significantly better __just because of the names__
-- Easily adjust the way the avatar appears by changing the variables at the top
+- Easily adjust the way the face appears by changing the variables at the top
 - Set up our variables and use them such that some things happen __automatically__ (like the pupil size)

 ---